Records for the War Dead of WW1

 The original card index of the naval officers (commissioned and warrant) who died in service between 1914 and 1920 is available.

-The War Graves Roll, the registers of killed and wounded and the card index of officers killed are available to view at the National Archives, Kew, Surrey.
+The War Graves Roll, the registers of killed and wounded and the card index of officers killed are available to view free at the National Archives, Kew, Surrey.
 For the catalogue references go to:

 Royal Flying Corps and Royal Air Force Casualties